beosmolabs/Beosmo-Translate/README.md

-# SAYME-Translate
+# Translate

-File to participate in SAYME translation
+This directory helps to translate SAYME and other projects

+SAYME
+UPicture
+Beosmo Advertising